The Story of Front Porch

 In November of 2016 she became a professional EOS® Implementer.
 Her 24 years of experience in brand management, advertising, research, equity-building and strategic business planning allow her to approach brands, teams, companies, and business management from every perspective.
 And her C-Suite experience allows her to understand the challenges that executives and leadership teams face on a daily basis.

-Now having done over 100 EOS® client sessions, she works with a broad range of teams as a Certified EOS® Implementer and a Kolbe Certified Instructor.
+Now having done hundreds of EOS® client sessions, she works with a broad range of teams as a Certified EOS® Implementer and a Kolbe Certified Instructor.
 High growth companies of all kinds are her specialty, including agencies and agency services companies, professional services companies, B2B and B2C organizations, female-owned businesses, and non-profits.

 She loves her job and her life in Colorado with her husband Rob and she truly believes that this could be the year for the Buffalo Sabres…well, maybe next year.